dagartga/dagartga.github.io/_posts/2024-03-08-association-rule-learning.md

 We propose to also build a "search engine" for category managers where they can look-up products by keyword in the product association table.

 As an example - we search for any products that associate strongly with "New Zealand" products.
-There appeared to be *some* relationship between New Zealand wines and other New Zealand wines, but what was also interesting was that New Zealand wines seemed to be more associated with French & South American wines than they were with Australian Wines.
+There appeared to be *some* relationship between New Zealand wines and other New Zealand wines, but what was also interesting was that New Zealand wines seemed to be more associated with French and South American wines than they were with Australian Wines.

-New Zealand & Australia are often grouped together, but in terms of wine this wouldn't make sense - perhaps because of the difference climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
+New Zealand and Australia are often grouped together, but in terms of wine this wouldn't make sense, perhaps because of the difference climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
 This is only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it!

 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-As this is first & foremost an exploratory project, we will take back the results to the client Category Managers & discuss the results, our views on how these insights can be actioned best, and any considerations that need to be taken into account when interpreting.
+As this is first and foremost an exploratory project, we will take back the results to the client Category Managers and discuss the results, our views on how these insights can be actioned best, and any considerations that need to be taken into account when interpreting.

 From there we will recommend applying this same logic to all other categories, as well as potentially across the full-product range.